 - Collaborative – willing to help others by sharing learning resources, notes, strategies, etc.

 Personality is your overall pattern of behavior — how you respond to the world in different circumstances.
-According to well-known career psychologist, John Holland, the career we choose is usually a reflection of our personality.
-This makes intuitive sense if you think about it.
+According to career psychologist, John Holland, the career we choose is usually a reflection of our own personality.
 For example, party animals don’t tend to become librarians.

 - Realistic – practical, physical, hands-on, tool-oriented